johnshearing/PrivateKeyVault/README.md

 To start MyEtherWallet for development navigate to the **dist** directory using the File Manager and double click on **index.html**.

-To start the pi's file manager `pcmanfm`
+To start the pi's file manager `sudo pcmanfm`

+To start the terminal window from the keyboard type CTRL+ALT+T

+To open the raspberry menu CTRL+Esc

+To open text editor sudo leafpad filename

 [My Ethereum Notes are Found Here](https://gist.github.com/johnshearing)
 [and here](https://github.com/johnshearing/MyEtherWalletOffline/blob/master/Creating%20a%20Local%20BlockChain.md)